pratimagauns/goprogramming/README.md

 To gain understanding of the GO language.
 And application of same in developing a very basic level http server.

 ### OCR
 Extracts text from a .png file and prints it to console<br/>
 lib - github.com/otiai10/gosseract

 ### OCR_Vision
 Demonstrates the use of Google's Vision lib for OCR in a pdf.<br/>
-Extracts text from a pdf saved on Google Cloud
+Extracts text from a pdf saved on Google Cloud<br/>
 lib - cloud.google.com/go/vision/apiv1

 ### PDF_Reader